 On the basis of reviews and diagnosis, I advise organizations on how to implement efficient evidence based policies in human resources management and marketing.

-I have experience at Paris Descartes University, Pantheon Sorbonne University, and ESCE in teaching:
+I have experience at IESEG School of Management, Paris Descartes University, and Pantheon Sorbonne University in teaching: